 People who might attend the programme include:

 - Human Resources Professionals

 NLP, Coaching and Positive Psychology

 The skills presented in the programme are intended to help you work more fluently with clients.
-It will give a framework that will enable you to become even more tailored in your approach to 1:1 work.
+They provide a framework that will enable you to become even more tailored in your approach to 1:1 work.

 Similarly, the course will offer a robust range of assessment, scales and measurement tools to help enhance practice.

 In addition to application in 1:1 work the course will also enhance consultancy skills, enabling practitioners to diagnose organisational challenges and use an evidence-based approach for supporting businesses and helping them to flourish.

 Increasingly, high-functioning businesses are looking at ways of increasing engagement and resilience in their workforces.
 These are all areas in which positive psychology can add real value.
 The course will explore how to increase and monitor meaning and wellbeing at work.
 It will also explore positive leadership and how to foster a positive organisation.
 We will explore how to use positive psychology techniques to improve a workplace and help teams flourish.